Azure/Industrial-IoT/README.md

 do meet your requirements.

 The `--mq` parameter controls the upper bound of the capacity of the internal queue, which buffers all notifications if a value of an OPC node changes.
 If Publisher is not able to send messages to IoTHub fast enough, then this queue buffers those notifications.
-The parameter sets the number of notifications which could be buffered.
+The parameter sets the number of notifications which can be buffered.
 If you seen the number of items in this queue increasing in your test runs, you need to:
 * decrease the IoTHub send interval (`--si`)
 * increase the IoTHub message size (`--ms`) otherwise you will loose the data values of those OPC node changes.
 The `--mq` parameter at the same time allows to prevent controlling the upper bound of the memory resources used by Publisher.